Braining Ch. 01byTexRiffraff©

 He opened the fridge and got a Pepsi, hating what inevitably happened next: his mom would lecture him that he didn't need the carbs this close to dinner, and tell him to wait.
 To his surprise, today she smiled at him and said nothing.

-He realized he didn't even really want a Pepsi, but he did want to set the precedent that he could get anything from the fridge, without comment, any time.
+He realized he didn't even really want a Pepsi, but he did want to establish the precedent that he could get anything from the fridge, any time, without comment.
 So he popped the top, and went to his room.
 "Weird," he thought, "I wonder if she's not feeling well."

 Dinner was uneventful, and it being Friday night, he was going to hang out with the band (and the girls who were always around), so he asked his dad for $20.
 Like the Pepsi, this also happened regularly, and also always resulted in Brian being disappointed.
 "What for, son?"

-He replied, trying to hold any resentment out of his voice, "You know, we always send out for pizza, or wings, or tacos, or something.
+He replied, trying to hide any resentment in his voice, "You know, we always send out for pizza, or wings, or tacos, or something.
 I always eat some, but I never have the money to buy.
 I'd like to be able to, occasionally, anyway..."
 He immediately felt the failure, this had been one of his weakest arguments ever.

 "Sure, son, that makes sense, but is $20 enough for all you kids?
 Here's $35."